dhanush058/Personal/README_BlueBikes.md

    - Trip-fee mappings

 3. **Important Notes**
-   I’ve disabled parallel DML at the beginning of the script for safer bulk operations.
+   We’ve disabled parallel DML at the beginning of the script for safer bulk operations.
    For the maintenance log section, make sure server output is enabled to view the `DBMS_OUTPUT.PUT_LINE` messages.

 ## Sample Use Cases